naddison36/digital-dollar-ethereum/README.md

 * Can instruct their financial institution to convert their deposited fiat currency to fiat-backed tokens.
 The token holder can not directly issue fiat-backed tokens to the blockchain contract.

 #### Blockchain Contract
-* Ensures financial institutions can not issue more fiat-backed tokens to their customers, the token holders,than the fiat currency they have held in their account at the settlement institution.
+* Ensures financial institutions can not issue more fiat-backed tokens to their customers, the token holders, than the fiat currency they have held in their account at the settlement institution.
 * Ensures there are enough fiat-backed tokens in the senders account when transferring between token holders.
 * Reports the amounts to be settled between financial institutions